tekartik/sqflite/README.md

     batch.delete("Test", where: "name = ?", whereArgs: ["item"]);
     results = await batch.commit();

-Getting the result for each operation has a cost id for insertion and number of changes for update and delete)
+Getting the result for each operation has a cost (id for insertion and number of changes for update and delete), especially on Android where an extra SQL request is executed.
-If you don't care about the result, you can use
+If you don't care about the result and worry about performance in big batches, you can use

     await batch.commit(noResult: true);

-In some tests, insertion of 1000 items has been a lot faster (x7 in the example)

 ## Supported SQLite types